Funding opportunity

 • have the relevant expertise and experience to lead or contribute to an MRC CoRE and its research culture

-Because of the long duration of MRC CoREs you do not require a contract for the full duration of the award.
-By submitting the application the research organisation is confirming support for the named applicants, that they are capable of leading the MRC CoRE and will accept its relevant terms and conditions
+• because of the long duration of MRC CoREs applicants do not require a contract for the full duration of the award.
+By submitting the application, the research organisation is confirming support for the named applicants, that they are capable of taking part in the MRC CoRE and will accept its relevant terms and conditions

-While international organisations cannot lead an application, it is possible for international researchers to apply as part of the leadership team, as an international co-project lead.
+While international organisations cannot lead an application, you can include international co-leads and it is possible for an international researcher to apply as part of the leadership team.
 We expect international co-leads to offer expertise or facilities not available in the UK and to provide clear indicators of commitment to the MRC CoRE.

 We support people to work in a way that suits their personal circumstances.
 This includes: